OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

 .. _suns_views_define_new:

-Defining a New OpenNebula Sunstone View or Customizing an Existing one
+Defining a New View or Customizing an Existing one
 ----------------------------------------------------------------------

 View definitions are placed in the ``/etc/one/sunstone-views`` directory.
 Each view is defined by a configuration file, in the form: